 The best approach is to consult with your employer to know when there will be an opening for you in the United States, and then plan on H1B stamping.

-6. H1B Visa Biometrics at Visa Application Center (VAC): Process & Documents
+Step 6: H1B Visa Biometrics at Visa Application Center (VAC)

 Once you are sure that you can travel and want to to go for H1B visa stamping, you need to book an appointment for the VAC for biometrics.
 If you are applying for H1B in India, you can book the biometrics appointment here.